 If you work from home, try to separate yourself from your physical office space.
 If you have an office door, shut it after your workday is done.

 Maintaining these physical boundaries also means you should avoid spending the day working from your couch if you’re planning on using that space to watch a movie with your family later.
 It can be all too tempting to grab your phone or computer if you’re used to working in that area.

 The Bottom Line

-Having a healthy work-life balance is essential to your overall wellbeing.
+Having work-life harmony is essential to your overall well-being.
 While we hope the company you work for (or run) values this balance, you can share the responsibility by enforcing boundaries.

 The good news: Being fully present in your personal and family life is possible, especially when you make a conscious effort to switch your focus from work to home at the end of the day.

 Need some support finding better balance and prioritizing various aspects of your life?
 An Arootah Life Coach can help you identify these areas and plan the next steps you need to take to achieve your goals.

 How do you transition out of work at the end of the day?
 Do you have specific boundaries in place for work and family life?
 Share in the comments!